SteamGridDB/steam-rom-manager/README.md

 ## Building SRM

-To compile this app, you'll need the latest `Node.js` and `npm`.
+To compile this app, you'll need the latest `Node.js` and `yarn`.
 Every script will need to be run from the project directory.

 Before running any scripts, dependencies must be installed using:

 ```
-npm ci
+yarn install
 ```

-Unfortunately, because of an issue with `better-sqlite3` you will most likely also have to run `npm ci` after building for windows if you want `npm run start` to work.
+Unfortunately, because of an issue with `better-sqlite3` you will most likely also have to run `yarn install` after building for windows if you want `yarn run start` to work.
 Otherwise, you will likely see the runtime error `better-sqlite3 is not a valid win32 application`.

 ## Scripts

-All script must be run using `npm run` command.
-For example, `npm run watch:renderer`.
+All script must be run using `yarn run` command.
+For example, `yarn run watch:renderer`.

 |Script|Function|
 |---|---|